Screening for Alzheimers Disease

 - Memory Impairment Screening

-Genetic testing is available, but it is not routinely used in most patients.
-It may be done in patients with a family history of early-onset Alzheimer's.
-Researchers are also studying whether specialized imaging tests would be helpful in screening for Alzheimer's disease.
-Cerebrospinal fluid (CSF) evaluation via a lumbar puncture (spinal tap) may play a role in the diagnosis of Alzheimer’s disease.
+Genetic testing is available, but it is not routinely used in most people.
+It may be done in those with a family history of early-onset Alzheimers.
+Researchers are also studying whether specialized imaging tests would be helpful in screening for Alzheimers disease.
+Cerebrospinal fluid (CSF) evaluation via a lumbar puncture

 Alzheimer's disease medications fact sheet.
 National Institute on Aging website.
 Available at:

-Hampel H, et al. Biomarker’s for Alzheimer’s disease: academic, industry and regulatory perspectives.
+Hampel H, Frank R, Broich K, et al. Biomarkers for Alzheimer’s disease: academic, industry and regulatory perspectives.

 Wolk DA, Klunk W. Update on amyloid imaging: from healthy aging to Alzheimer's disease.